Biden and Trump barrel into Super Tuesday, toward a likely November rematch despite voter concerns

-Super Tuesday elections are being held in 16 states and one territory — from Alaska and California to Vermont and Virginia.
-Hundreds of delegates are at stake, the biggest haul for either party on any single day.
+Super Tuesday features elections in 16 states and one territory — from Alaska and California to Vermont and Virginia.
+Hundreds of delegates are at stake, the biggest haul of the race for either party.

+Biden started off the night by winning Virginia and Vermont as well as Iowa, where Democrats previously held a presidential preference contest but didn't release their results until Tuesday.

 While much of the focus is on the presidential race, there are also important down-ballot contests.
 California voters will choose candidates who will compete to fill the Senate seat long held by Dianne Feinstein.
 The governor's race will take shape in North Carolina, a state that both parties are fiercely contesting ahead of November.
 And in Los Angeles, a progressive prosecutor is attempting to fend off an intense reelection challenge in a contest that could serve as a barometer of the politics of crime.